This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - Serve over angel hair pasta with lemon wedges on the side

-At the end, you can also boil the marinade the shrimp sat in and use it as a flavor-boosting sauce.
+At the end, you can also boil the marinade and use it as a flavor-boosting sauce.
 (Tip: Double the marinade so you have double the sauce to pour over couscous or pasta, too!)

 Side Dish Ideas for Mediterranean Shrimp

-To make this recipe a complete meal, here are some side dish ideas to serve with it.
+To make this recipe a complete meal, here are some side dish ideas.

 - Roasted Asparagus or Grilled Asparagus